BongleXD/Cortex/README.md

 # Cortex
-An Exteral Library for Bukkit/Bungee/Forge makes your coding more easier
+An Exteral Library for Bukkit/Bungee/Forge which can makes your coding more easier

 ## Content
 Working On...